Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Experiments

 \textbf{Results on Jester \& Epic-Kitchens}.
 Tab.~\ref{tab.jester-and-kitchens} shows the comparison results on the Jester and Epic-Kitchens benchmarks.
 We can see that our \textit{TranSVAE} is the clear winner among all the methods on all the tasks.
 Specifically, \textit{TranSVAE} achieves a $1.4\%$ improvement and a $9.4\%$ average improvement over the runner-up baseline CoMix \cite{sahoo2021contrast} on Jester and Epic-Kitchens, respectively.
 This verifies the superiority of \textit{TranSVAE} over others in handling video-based UDA.
 However, we also notice that the accuracy gap between CoMix and $\mathcal{T}_{\text{sup}}$ is still significant on Jester.
 This is because the large-scale Jester dataset contains highly heterogeneous data across domains, \textit{e.g.}, the source domain contains videos of the rolling hand forward, while the target domain only consists of videos of the rolling hand backward.
 This leaves much room for improvement in the future.

 \textbf{Compare to Multi-Modal Methods}.
-We further compare with four recent video-based UDA methods that use multi-modalities, \textit{i.e.}, RGB features and optical flows, although \textit{TranSVAE} only uses RGB features.
-Surprisingly, \textit{TranSVAE} is the best in 5 of 8 tasks and achieves slightly better results than the latest SoTA method CIA \cite{yang2022interact}.
+We further compare with four recent video-based UDA methods that use multi-modalities, \textit{e.g.} RGB features, and optical flows, although \textit{TranSVAE} only uses RGB features.
+Surprisingly, \textit{TranSVAE} achieves better average results than seven out of eight multi-modal methods and is only worse than CleanAdapt \cite{dasgupta2022overcoming} on UCF-HMDB and A3R \cite{zhang2022audio} on Epic-Kitchens.
 Considering \textit{TranSVAE} only uses single-modality data, we are confident that there exists great potential for further improvements of \textit{TranSVAE} with multi-modal data taken into account.